Punjabi Party of Malaysia

-The Punjabi Party of Malaysia (Parti Punjabi Malaysia, ਪੰਜਾਬੀ ਪਾਰਟੀ ਮਲੇਸ਼ੀਆ; abbreviated as PPM) is a Malaysian political party formed in 1986 but only successfully registered in 2003 to represent the interests of Malaysian Indian Punjabi community.
+The Punjabi Party of Malaysia (Parti Punjabi Malaysia, Panjābī Pārṭī Malā'iśiyā; abbreviated as PPM) is a Malaysian political party formed in 1986 but only successfully registered in 2003 to represent the interests of the Punjabi Malaysian community.

 It is the only party in Malaysia founded specifically with the interests of Punjabi people in Malaysia as its mission.
 The party also champion the rights of the Sikh religious belief.
 Before the fall of Barisan Nasional (BN) in the 2018 general election, PPM was considered pro-BN and had been trying to join the previous governing coalition.